Rainbow logo

 });

-Supposons que votre application gère déjà le cycle de vie de l'authentification d'une certaine manière, vous pouvez transmettre le statut d'authentification actuel avec votre adaptateur personnalisé à RainbowKitAuthenticationProvider, enveloppant votre RainbowKitProvider existant.
+En supposant que votre application gère déjà le cycle de vie de l'authentification d'une manière ou d'une autre, vous pouvez transmettre le statut actuel de l'authentification avec votre adaptateur personnalisé à RainbowKitAuthenticationProvider, enveloppant votre RainbowKitProvider existant.

 import { createAuthenticationAdapter, RainbowKitAuthenticationProvider, RainbowKitProvider, } from '@rainbow-me/rainbowkit';